rgbkrk/jupyterhub-compmodels-deploy/README.md

 Each node server has 32GB of memory, meaning that we can run about 31*7=217 containers at once.
 We actually have slightly more users than that, so we've set up a script that runs every hour and shuts down user containers if they haven't been accessed in 24 hours.
 The script runs in a docker container called `cull`, so logs can be accessed via `docker logs cull`.

-Note: there is currently a bug in JupyterHub that causes the culling script to encounter a bunch of timeout errors because each server takes several seconds to shutdown.
-This has been fixed in JupyterHub, but we haven't updated to the new version yet because it will cause a service interruption.
-In the meantime, the errors are mostly harmless; the user servers still end up getting shutdown.

 ### Activity statistics